Eleanor Garcia de Pedilla – 17 March 1355

 Ximene cheered herself.
 ‘Twelve months since I’ve taken part in a hunt, but I have lost none of my skill!’

-Phillipa clapped enthusiastically.
+Philippa clapped enthusiastically.
 ‘Well done, five in a row.
 Come here.
 You deserve a reward.’

 Guillam and Eleanor watched as Ximene laid down the bow and walked towards the bath.
-Phillipa rose from the water and embraced Ximene.
+Philippa rose from the water and embraced Ximene.
 For what seemed like minutes their bodies pressed against each other as they indulged in a warm kiss, a moment accentuated by the gentle spray of water from the fountain that drizzled from their bodies in rivulets.

 Guillam pulled Eleanor away until they were well out of earshot.